 Corporations that are doing business in Oregon, or with income from an Oregon source, are required to file an Oregon corporation tax return.
 If you have tangible or intangible property or other assets in Oregon, any income you receive from that property or assets is Oregon source income.
 Public Law (Pub.L.)
-86-272 provides exceptions to the Oregon filing requirement for certain corporations doing business in Oregon.
+86-272 and ORS 314.665(2)(b)(A) provides exceptions to the Oregon filing requirement for certain corporations doing business in Oregon.

+Exemption for emergency service providers.
+An out-ofstate emergency service provider is exempt from tax when operating solely for the purposes of performing disaster or emergency-related work on critical infrastructure.
+Disaster or emergency-related work conducted by an out-of-state business may not be used as the sole basis for determining that a corporation is doing business in Oregon.
 Note: Oregon follows the federal entity classification regulations.
 If an entity is classified or taxed as a corporation for federal income tax purposes, it will be treated as a corporation for Oregon tax purposes.